aninternetian/blender-gazebo/README.md

 ## How to use

+In Blender, export each robo part as an .obj:
+`Forward: Y Forward`
+`Up: Z Up`

 Clone this repo into your home folder and open the terminal from the folder where the final blender model is in.

 ```